‘Crack’ is one of the most addictive forms of cocaine due to its fast-acting and euphoric effects.

 Crack Cocaine Paraphernalia

-One of the most obvious signs of cocaine drug use is the paraphernalia associated with the substance itself.
+One of the most obvious signs of drug use is the paraphernalia associated with cocaine.

 Given that crack cocaine is almost always smoked, crack cocaine paraphernalia may include lighters, spoons, pipes, or heat-treated foil.